 William Blackstone and Roger Williams were among the earliest European settlers in the Blackstone River Valley.
 Blackstone helped to found Boston and then traveled west in 1635 to near present-day Cumberland, Rhode Island.
 Roger Williams helped to settle the Providence, Rhode Island area.
 Initially, most of the settlers were farmers.
 Following King Phillip’s War in the late 1600s, life in the valley began to change.
 After the war, towns rebuilt embraced new technological developments, including the widespread use of waterpower and mills for manufacturing.

 In the late 1700s, Moses Brown, a merchant from Providence, and Samuel Slater, an Englishman, established a successful loom manufacturing company in Pawtucket, Rhode Island, at Slater Mill, America’s first textile mill.
 Along with a source of water power, Pawtucket also had a century-old tradition as home to tool and machine makers, and Brown had plenty of capital to invest in the project.
 Samuel Slater, a recent immigrant from England.
-Slater had spent seven years working in a textile mill in England, rising to the position of overseer of machinery and mill construction.
+Slater had spent seven years working in a textile mill in England, rising to the overseer of machinery and mill construction.
 By December 1790, the experimental mill was in operation – the first successful water-powered cotton-spinning factory in the United States and the beginning of a new age of industrialization.
-The company set the standard for the development of more mills throughout the Blackstone Valley and eventually all over New England.
-New mill villages were built where once only field and forest stood to take advantage of water power sources.
+The company set the standard for developing more mills throughout the Blackstone Valley and eventually all over New England.
+New mill villages were built where once only fields and forest stood to take advantage of water power sources.
 Today, visitors can visit Old Slater Mill as part of the Slater Mill Museum and learn more about life in the mills.

 Here, investors built not only mills but also homes, schools, and churches for their workers.
 The lifestyle changes for these new mill workers, mostly Yankee farmers, were dramatic.
 On the farm, the seasons and the sun governed the workday.
 Once in the mill, the rhythm of nature was replaced by the tolling of the factory bell.
 Time became a commodity, to be strictly measured and sold at a set rate.
 The artisan’s skill or farmer’s produce no longer had as much value as the sheer amount of time a worker was able to stand beside their ceaseless machine.